 When contrasted to individuals who received a placebo, those who were administered cannabis-containing medicines were nearly 3 times substantially less likely to develop puking and vomiting.
 Furthermore, these items looked to be just as effective as traditional anti-nausea drugs.

-It has also been observed that usage of Bhang has considerable reduced nausea and sickness in patients currently undergoing chemotherapy.
+It has also been observed that the usage of Bhang (cost benefit analysis definition) has considerably reduced nausea and sickness in patients currently undergoing chemotherapy.

 Role in Reducing Pain